Cayman Islands Register Travel insurance Destinations

 Take normal security precautions in the Cayman Islands.

 Safety and security

-Incidents of robbery and assault, including sexual assault, occasionally occur.
-Ensure that your personal belongings, passports and other travel documents are secure at all times.
-Do not bring personal belongings to the beach.
+Petty crime, such as pickpocketing and purse snatching, occasionally occurs.
+Ensure that your personal belongings, including your passport and other travel documents, are secure at all times.
+Use your hotel safe to store your valuables, but be sure it is bolted to the wall or the floor.
+Carry a photocopy of your passport’s identification page with you at all times.
+Do not bring valuables to the beach.
 Avoid solo trips to deserted beaches or poorly lit areas after dark.

 Spiked foods and drinks

 Never leave food or drinks unattended or in the care of strangers.
 Be wary of accepting snacks, beverages, gum or cigarettes from new acquaintances.
 These items may contain drugs that could put you at risk of sexual assault and robbery.